Quality and Accountability

 Sinai Health is committed to strengthening our health-care system by delivering quality and demonstrating accountability and transparency.
 Through evidence-based decision-making, we relentlessly advance the quality of care within our organization, and across the health-care system.

 All information available in this section is provided in accordance with Excellent Care for All Act, 2010, Broader Public Sector Accountability Act, 2010 (BPSAA), The Public Sector Salary Disclosure Act, 1996, and the Local Health System Integration Act, 2006.

 In accordance with Ontario’s Broader Public Sector Accountability Act, all Ontario hospitals annually attest to their compliance with consultant reporting requirements, the prohibition on engaging lobbyist services using public funds, and Directives issued under the Act relating to expense claims, perquisites, and procurement.
-View Sinai Health System’s attestation.
+View Sinai Health System’s attestation (PDF).

-Sinai Heath System publicly posts the expenses of board members, the President and Chief Executive Officer and members of the executive leadership team that report directly to the President and Chief Executive Officer.
+Sinai Health publicly posts the expenses of board members, the President and Chief Executive Officer and members of the executive leadership team that report directly to the President and Chief Executive Officer.